cssinjs/jss/docs/jss-plugin-isolate.md

 Some of the CSS properties are inheritable.
 It means that these properties apply to the child nodes from parent nodes.
 See [this article](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started/Cascading_and_inheritance) for more details.

 Due to this reason styles in reusable UI components can be broken if all inheritable properties were not defined explicitly for each element.
-It can cost You extra efforts to build strong isolation in a component.
+It can cost you extra efforts to build strong isolation in a component.

 This plugin protects styles from inheritance.
-It automatically creates a reset rule and applies to every user's rule.
+It automatically creates a reset rule and applies to every user's `rule`.

-Optionally you can also reset non-inherited properties, which would lead to even stronger isolation, as a protection against "greedy" selectors.
+Optionally you can also reset non-inherited properties, which would lead to even stronger isolation, as protection against "greedy" selectors.

 Make sure you read [how to use plugins](https://github.com/cssinjs/jss/blob/master/docs/setup.md#setup-with-custom-plugins)